bihell/debian-dd/README.md

 # Debian-DD

-A Debian reinstallation script, currently only supports X86 64Bit platforms, reinstallation requires the original system to be debian or ubuntu. the script will not set ipv6.
+A Debian reinstallation script

+**Currently only supports X86 64Bit platforms, reinstallation requires the original system to be debian or ubuntu. the script will not set ipv6.**

 ## 0x01 Usage